micahjones13/firebasedemo/marioplan/README.md

   - What do you want to use as your public directory? -- NN had us name this dist
   - Configure as single page app?
 Yes
   - Done (this creates dist folder, and functions folder)

+## Deploying to Firebase
+ - npm run build (this will but the react app inside a build folder )
+ - move build into dist
+ - run firebase deploy